almuthmeier/DynOpt/DynOpt/README.txt

 ## metric_calculator
 - the result file contains values for all runs.
 If average values/... are required that has to be done separately (TODO)
+- BOG: is averaged over generations leading to one value per run

 ## TODOs
 - TODO(exe) -> settings may be changed as desired for execution